sasquatch678/A-Painted-World/Gameplay.md/Combat.md

 Most enemies have some form of resistance or weakness to specific damage types ie. Undead are weak to fire and silver weapons but immune to poison, spectral enemies are weak to shock damage but immune to physical weapons.
 Racial bonuses apply the same way to enemies, so attacking a dunmer bandit with fire spells won't make much sense, and likewise a nord with frost.
 Fast and quickly attacking enemies can be countered by absorb speed or burden effects.
 If you normally use a one-handed blade, it might be worth still carrying around a two-handed blade for dangerous melee enemies so you can keep your distance.
 Enemies with high regeneration can be countered with one of the new magic effects from Av Latta Magicka that stops all healing, and vampires can additionally have their regeneration reduced when afflicted with a light effect, increasing based on the strength of the effect.

 The list is designed in a way to reward using effective tactics against different types of enemies.
 There is almost always something you can adapt in your playstyle/loadout to make a specific combat encounter easier.

-## <p align="center"> Skill Specializations
-At level 5 the player will get a choice to go down three different paths, depending on their class specialization.
-These are listed below.
-There are 7 total abilities or upgrades for each path, and every 5 levels up to level 35 you will gain a new one.

-### Combat
-- **The Path of the Gladiator** focuses on using one's strength and stamina to their fullest extent, knocking enemies off-balance and exhausting them. <br/>

-- **The Path of the Duelist** hones ones reflexes, teaching them to be in exactly the right place at exactly the right time for both offensive and defensive purposes.<br/>

-- **The Path of the Guardian** emphasizes sturdy defense to the point of untouchability, and how to best strike when one's opponent is stopped by it.<br/>

-### Magic
-- **The Path of the Warmage** teaches both to push the limits of Destruction magic to achieve new effects, and to manipulate the flow of Magicka to alter the attributes of all one's spells.<br/>

-- **The Path of the Diviner** takes its power from skirting the line between existence and non-existance, opening the way to many unusual spells.<br/>

-- **The Path of the Illusionist** is one of subtle magic and surgical precision, seeking the open doors of the conciousness and using them to alter the mind to one's own advantage.<br/>

-### Stealth
-- **The Path of the Spy** guides one in remaining unseen and attacking from the shadows.<br/>

-- **The Path of the Scout** makes movement, in both speed and range, its purview, along with honing one's perception.<br/>

-- **The Path of the Manipulator** hones one's personality into a tool, they always receive help if they require it or change how they appear to others.<br/>

-Some examples of abilities you may unlock are:
-- **Diehard:** Guardian togglable Power.
-Gives a huge Fortify Health effect while draining Fatigue, and the effect automatically ends if Fatigue gets too low.
-If this happens while the Fortify effect is the only thing keeping the player alive, they can die anyways.
-- **Parry:** Duelist Touch Power.
-Casting it on an opponent in mid-attack will knock them off balance.
-- **Solid Defense:** Guardian passive ability.
-Standing still for a few seconds allows the player to dig in, making them more durable in every way.
-- **Metamagic Fire:** Warmage togglable Spell.
-Any Fire Damage effects the player casts (Traditional Spells only.
-No Powers or Scrolls) cost more Magicka, but can knock targets to the ground depending on the effect's Magnitude and the target's Agility.
-- **Arcane Turret:** Warmage togglable Spell.
-Conjures a spellcasting turret similar to those found in the plane of Oblivion, but smaller and quicker.
-It draws from the player's Magicka pool, casting a spell (chosen from any of the player's On Target ones) at any enemies who get too close.
-- **Blink:** Diviner Spell.
-Causes the caster to wink in and out of a physical state at random.
-While non-physical, the caster can't be hit.
-They will always be physical for the duration of any attacks or spells they perform themselves, however.
-- **Disorientation:** Illusionist Spell.
-Garbles the immediate memory of the target, making it hard for them to react properly in melee combat.
-Better Illusionists will recieve greater effect from this, and intelligent and adaptible targets will suffer less from it.
-- **Trapmaking:** Spy togglable Power.
-Drives a series of two-sided spikes into the ground, spaced far apart enough to be avoided by anyone who knows they're there.
-Anyone who steps into them without knowing they're there will experience sharp pain and extreme caution when moving.
-- **High Jump:** Scout passive ability.
-The player jumps significantly higher when starting from a crouching (sneaking) position.
-- **Helping Hand:** Manipulator passive ability.
-When in combat, friends of the Manipulator are more likely to come to their aid.